 Caramel or salted caramel -Add 1 cup caramel sauce to 4 (to 6) cups of GBC.
-And for salted add a tbsp of rock salt, and combine well.
+And for salted add a tablespoon of rock salt, and combine well.

-Butterscotch - Add 1 cup butterscotch sauce to 4 (to 6) cups of GBC.
+Butterscotch - Add 1 cup of butterscotch sauce to 4 (to 6) cups of GBC.

-Lemon - Add ¼ tsp lemon juice to 4 (or 6) cups buttercream.
+Lemon - Add ¼ teaspoon lemon juice to 4 (or 6) cups buttercream.
 You can also add up to ½ if you want a very lemony buttercream.
-And, 1 tsp of zest can also be added if you don't mind the zest in the buttercream.
-Also, ¼ tsp lemon extract will enhance the flavor even more.
+And, 1 teaspoon of zest can also be added if you don't mind the zest in the buttercream.
+Also, ¼ teaspoon lemon extract will enhance the flavor even more.

-Orange - Add ½ cup orange juice, ¼ tsp orange extract to 4 (or 6) cups buttercream.
-Also, 1 tsp orange zest can be added too.
+Orange - Add ½ cup orange juice, and ¼ teaspoon orange extract to 4 (or 6) cups buttercream.
+Also, 1 teaspoon orange zest can be added too.

 Fruit flavors - blueberry, raspberry, blackberry, strawberry - Add 1 cup fruit puree to 4 (or 6) cups buttercream.
-And, I love adding a fruit filling instead, which makes it slightly sweeter, and yet also more rich and vibrant in color.
+I love adding a fruit filling instead, which makes it slightly sweeter, and yet, more vibrant in color.

 Dulce de leche - Add 1 cup dulce de leche to 4 (6 cups) buttercream.

-Coffee or espresso - Dissolve 1 tbsp coffee in ¼ cup hot water, or use ¼ cup espresso.
-Cool completely then add to 4 (or 6) cups buttercream.
+Coffee or espresso - Dissolve 1 tablespoon coffee in ¼ cup hot water, or use ¼ cup espresso.
+Cool completely then add to 4 (or 6) cups of buttercream.

-Mocha - Add 200 grams melted and cooled chocolate to 4 (or 6) cups coffee GBC.
+Mocha - Add 200 grams of melted and cooled chocolate to 4 (or 6) cups of coffee GBC.